sergeypogorelov/angular-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.

+To get this application up and running, execute commands provided below.

+> npm i

+> npm run start-api

+Then in a new window, execute the following command.

+> npm run start-app

+The app should be running on `http://localhost:4200/`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.